mech/Notes/HTML5/SVG.md

 # SVG

+HTML for graphics!
+SVG has a DOM structure and you can even use CSS3 and JavaScript!

+JavaScript inside SVG is disabled for image-based SVG.

 * [Awesome light ray](http://ncase.github.io/sight-and-light/)
 * [Control and filter settings using SVG and JavaScript](http://selfiecity.net/selfiexploratory/)
 * [Lonely Planet's switch from icon font to SVG](http://ianfeather.co.uk/ten-reasons-we-switched-from-an-icon-font-to-svg/)